Emi Fujino: Pancrase

 In early 2018, Fujino signed with Pancrase.
 She was scheduled to make her promotional return against Sharon Jacobson at Pancrase 296 on May 20, 2018.
 She won the fight by unanimous decision.

 Fujino was scheduled to face the former Pancrase strawweight champion Viviane Araújo at Pancrase 298 on August 5, 2018.
 Araújo won the bout by a third-round TKO.

 Fujino was scheduled to face Kseniia Guseva at Pancrase 304 on April 14, 2019.
 She won the fight by unanimous decision.

 Fujino fought Edna Oliveira Ajala at Pancrase 308 on September 29, 2019.
 Fujino was awarded a TKO victory at the end of the second round, as Ajala had to withdraw with a wrist injury.

 Fujino faced Hyun Ji Jang for the Pancrase Women's Strawweight Championship at Pancrase 311 on December 11, 2019.
 She won the fight with a third-round rear-naked choke submission.

 Rizin FF

 Fujino was scheduled to face Ayaka Hamasaki on September 19, 2021 at Rizin 30.
 She lost the fight by unanimous decision.

 Loss of Pancrase title

 Fujino faced Karen in her first title defence of the Pancrase Women's Strawweight Championship at Pancrase 326 on March 21, 2022.
 After being taken down in the 4th round and elbowed from mount, a cut was opened leading to excessive bleeding that resulted in the referee stopping the bout.

 Fujino was booked to face Song Hye Yun at Pancrase 329 on September 11, 2022.
 However the bout was scrapped after Song had visa issues and postponed till next month.
 The bout was supposed to take place at Pancrase 28th Neo-Blood Tournament Finals on October 9, 2022, but for unknown reasons Fujino faced Ayaka Watanabe instead of Song Hye Yun.
 She won the fight via unanimous decision.

+Fujino faced Edna Trakinas at Pancrase 333 on April 30, 2023, losing the bout via unanimous decision.

+Fujino faced Shiho Mori on July 23, 2023 at Shooto 2023 Vol.5, submitting her via rear-naked choke in the first round.

+Fujino faced Momoka Hoshuyama on September 24, 2023, at Shooto 2023 Vol. 6, winning the bout via majority decision.

+Fujino faced Megumi Sugimoto on November 19, 2023 at Shooto 2023 Vol. 7, with the bout resulting in a majority draw.